 Updating the license

-Upon the first login to the Decisions environment, one issue will appear in the bottom-left corner to inform the user of license expiration.
+Upon the first login to the platform, one issue will appear in the bottom-left corner to inform the user of license expiration.
 The Decisions Support team can provide the appropriate license for the corresponding server type.
-For more information on how to obtain and apply a license key, please visit our Licensing A Server article.
+For more information on how to obtain and apply a license key, please reference the Licensing a Server article.